darkrelics/eidolon-engine/documentation/incremental-story.md

 #### Decision Segments

-Decision segments are **purely narrative** - they contain no skill checks, combat, or mechanical calculations.
+Decision segments present player choices and contain no skill checks, combat, or mechanical calculations.
 All game mechanics belong in mechanical segments.

 - Present story choices to the player
 - Created with ProcessingStatus="processed" and default decision pre-applied